aedobbyn/beer-data-science/compile.md

 ```

-* Now run the function with `ingredient_want` as first hops, then malt
-* Then join the resulting dataframes and remove/reorder some columns
+Now run the function with `ingredient_want` as first hops, and then malt.
+Then join the resulting dataframes and remove/reorder some columns.

 ```r